Value Chain Development Interventions – including sustainability certification

 Ruben and Zuniga (2011) studied the impacts of different sustainability certification schemes in Nicaragua: Using propensity score matching they compare the impact of Fairtrade, Rainforest Alliance, and Starbucks CAFE.
 They showed that Fairtrade farmers receive better prices but that Rainforest Alliance and Starbucks CAFE lead to higher yields and quality performance.
 For more evidence on the link between sustainability certification and increases in income, click here.

-A number of donor-commissioned assessments of value chain development programmes showing impacts on income increases can also be found on the DCED Value Chains Database.
-For example, an evaluation of the Netherlands-funded Strategic Alliance for Agricultural Development in Africa (SAADA) programme (Berenschot and Wageningen UR, 2010) studied the impacts of the programme in 7 countries based on monitoring data, case studies by the evaluators and qualitative stakeholder interviews.
+An evaluation of the Netherlands-funded Strategic Alliance for Agricultural Development in Africa (SAADA) programme (Berenschot and Wageningen UR, 2010) studied the impacts of the programme in 7 countries based on monitoring data, case studies by the evaluators and qualitative stakeholder interviews.
 The programme included activities to enhance soil fertility management and agribusiness cluster development.
-Between 2006 and 2009, 375,000 households increased their incomes by an average of more than 30%, following average production increases of more than 50%.
+Between 2006 and 2009, 375,000 households were found to have increased their incomes by an average of more than 30%, following average production increases of more than 50%.

 Small and Medium Enterprise Development Interventions

 A research paper by Bloom et al. (2012) estimates the impact of providing 4 months of intensive management consulting services to medium-sized Indian textile manufacturers.
 Productivity improved by 17% within the first year, as judged by increased quality and efficiency and reduced inventory.
 Based on these changes, the authors estimate that the average firm’s annual profitability increased by about $325,000.
 Whilst firms were reluctant to provide internal accounts, they indicated before training began that profits were often in the range of $0.5m to $2m per year.